2021 was one heck of the ride for the world, especially for business owners, as it witnessed tectonic changes in the market.

 Also, when automated emails also mean consistency, it builds brand on regular interactions over time.

-Automation also allows you to send variety in your emails focusing on particular goals with every email sent out.
+Automation also allows you to send a variety of emails focusing on particular goals with every email sent out.

 AI-Driven Email Marketing